st-ixlab/st-ixlab.github.io/_posts/2023-04-14-one-paper-accepted-to-cvpr-workshop-abaw.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "Dynamic Noise Injection for Facial Expression Recognition In-the-Wild" by SangHwa Hong and Jin-Woo Jeong was accepted to 2023 CVPR Workshop on Affective Behavior Analysis in-the-wild (ABAW).
+Our paper "Dynamic Noise Injection for Facial Expression Recognition In-the-Wild" by SangHwa Hong and Jin-Woo Jeong was accepted to 2023 CVPR Workshop on Affective Behavior Analysis in-the-wild (ABAW).